Bira/octopus-carnival/_drafts/dfrpg-adventurers-bard.md

 Musical Composition, Singing, and Musical Instrument skills.

 Bard-Song abilities have the same limitations as wizard magic: they require mana to work, they're affected by Magic Resistance, and they can be dispelled.
+You also must be able to sing or play an instrument to use them, like for your spells.
 However unlike spells they don't cost Fatigue Points, so you can use them as often as you like.

-- **Song of Command** (35 points): Win a contest of your IQ vs. your target's Will, and you can control their mind for as long as you play.
+- **Song of Command** (35 points): Win a contest of your IQ vs. your target's Will, and you can control their mind for as long as you keep singing or playing an instrument.

 - **Song of Echoes** (14 points): It's an active sonar!
 Use your Hearing roll to perceive your surroundings through darkness or fog, or to spot invisible